HomeReviewsAmazon Q Developer

 User Experience & Integration

 Amazon Q integrates smoothly with VS Code and JetBrains IDEs through a dedicated sidebar.
-The interface is clean, though less polished than Copilot.
-Suggestions appear as overlays with confidence scores—helpful but sometimes triggering false positives.
+The interface is clean, though less polished than [Copilot](/review/github-copilot].
+Suggestions appear as overlays with confidence scores - helpful but sometimes triggering false positives.

-The AWS Console integration genuinely differentiates the product.
+The AWS Console integration truly differentiates the product.
 Ability to reference live resources while coding accelerates development for complex infrastructure projects.
+You're not guessing - you're coding against reality.

 Pain Points